Bars in low-density environments rotate faster than bars in dense regions: Introduction

 To determine whether the simulation results are confirmed by observational data, we use estimates of the rotation rate, $\mathcal{R}$, obtained for 334 galaxies in the local Universe using the Tremaine--Weinberg method applied to Integral Field Unit (IFU) spectroscopy from Mapping Nearby Galaxies at Apache Point Observatory (MaNGA; \citealt{2015ApJ...798....7B}) and Calar Alto Legacy Integral Field Area (CALIFA; \citealt{2012A&A...538A...8S}) surveys, across six studies (\citealt{2015AA...576A.102A,2019MNRAS.482.1733G,2019AA...632A..51C,2020MNRAS.491.3655G,2022MNRAS.517.5660G,2023MNRAS.521.1775G}).
 We cross-match these with projected neighbour densities, $\log _{10} (\Sigma / \textrm{Mpc}^{-2})$ (i.e. $\log~\Sigma$), from \citet{2006MNRAS.373..469B} using a 10 arcsec search radius, retaining 286 galaxies.
 To test whether galaxy stellar mass could be responsible for variations in $\mathcal{R}$, we additionally cross-match the $\log~\Sigma$ sample with stellar masses, $\log_{10} \left( M_\star / \mathrm{M}_\odot\right)$ (i.e. $\log M_\star$), from the MPA-JHU collaboration (Max-Planck Institute for Astrophysics \& John Hopkins University; \citealt{2003MNRAS.341...33K}), retaining 275 galaxies.
 This marks the first empirical test of the assumption that fast bars are formed by global instabilities in the galactic discs of isolated galaxies, while slow bars are triggered by tidal interactions in dense environments.

-This paper proceeds as follows: In Section~\ref{data} we provide a detailed description of our data sources and galaxy sample.
+This paper proceeds as follows: In Section~\ref{data} we provide a detailed description of our data sources, galaxy sample and analysis methods.
 In Section~\ref{results} we present the measured relationships between $\mathcal{R}$, $\log~\Sigma$ and $\log M_\star$.
 We discuss the results in Section~\ref{diss}.
 Finally, we summarise our findings in Section~\ref{con}.